-A transfer on arrival is included in the rates for most Eco room types.
 Most guests self-drive.
-Alternatively, you can take a taxi or catch the bus.
+Alternatively, you can take a taxi, arrange private airport transfers or catch the bus.

 A car is essential if you want to tour the island.
 Most guests will need to hire a car, and the car company can deliver the car to Finca de Arrieta so guests can drop it off at the airport the day of their departure.
 Those staying in the following properties receive complimentary exclusive use of a Toyota Hybrid car: Eco Barn, Eco Lodge, Eco Yurt, Eco Chiquitita Yurt, Eco Luxury Villa, Eco Luxury Farmhouse, Yurt Suite or Yurt Royale.

 If you don’t plan on exploring the island, you can reach Arrieta by bus.
 Take one of the regular buses from the airport into central Arrecife, and change onto bus 07, 09 or 26 to Arrieta.